-Over the past several years, the United States has experienced a period of economic uncertainty and high unemployment that may adversely affect our business and financial condition.
-High unemployment and a continued lack of available credit could result in higher delinquencies and losses than we would otherwise experience.
+Over the past several years, the United States has experienced a period of economic uncertainty, sluggish employment and wage stagnation that has adversely affected our business and financial condition.
+Stagnant wages and a continued lack of available credit have contributed to higher delinquencies and losses than we would otherwise experience.

-Additionally, fluctuating gasoline prices, unstable real estate values, food inflation, resets of adjustable rate mortgages and other factors have adversely impacted consumer confidence and disposable income.
-These conditions have increased loss frequency, decreased consumer demand for automobiles and could possibly weaken collateral values on certain types of vehicles.
-Because we focus predominately on non-prime borrowers, the actual rates of delinquencies, defaults, repossessions and losses on Contracts are higher than those experienced in the general automobile finance industry and have been materially affected by the recent economic downturn.
-If economic and credit conditions do not continue to improve, our business and financial condition could be adversely affected.
+Additionally, stagnant wages, fluctuating gasoline prices, unstable real estate values, food inflation, resets of adjustable rate mortgages and other factors have adversely impacted consumer confidence and disposable income.
+These conditions have increased loss frequency, decreased consumer demand for automobiles and weakened collateral values on certain types of vehicles.
+Because we focus predominately on non-prime borrowers, the actual rates of delinquencies, defaults, repossessions and losses on Contracts are higher than those experienced in the general automobile finance industry and have been materially affected by recent economic conditions.
+If economic and credit conditions, including wage conditions, do not continue to improve, our business and financial condition could be further adversely affected.